jh-mipc/radifox/README.md

 This can be Docker or Apptainer/Singularity, but requires a few specific labels to be set to maintain strict accounting of the container used.

 The labels are:
+ - `ci.timestamp`: Timestamp of the container image creation (`%Y-%m-%dT%H:%M:%SZ`)
+ - `ci.builder`: The username of the builder of the container image (who initiated the build)
  - `ci.image`: URL of the container image in a repository (e.g. Docker Hub)
  - `ci.tag`: Version tag of the container image
  - `ci.commit`: Commit hash of the Dockerfile/repo used to build the container image